Reichskammergericht

 The Imperial Chamber Court was infamous for the long time that it took to reach a verdict.
 Some proceedings, especially in lawsuits between different states of the Empire, took several hundred years.
 Some of the lawsuits had not been brought to an end when it was dissolved in 1806 following the downfall of the Holy Roman Empire.
-However, it has late been discovered that it could often be attributed to a loss of interest on the part of the parties involved, and that the court was sometimes much more efficient than previously thought.
+However, it has lately been discovered that it could often be attributed to a loss of interest on the part of the parties involved, and that the court was sometimes much more efficient than previously thought.
 Sometimes, the court even ordered injunctions within a few days.

 Recent research has also brought to light that especially in the 18th century, the rulings of the court anticipated in many ways the constitutional establishment of civil liberties in Germany.
 For instance, the inviolability of one's housing or freedom of trade was legally introduced in the Empire by rulings of the court.
 In the late 18th century, some contemporaries even compared the Imperial Chamber Court to the National Assembly in Revolutionary France.